 A cheap juicer is better than not having a juicer at all.
 Another tip, you can find many used juicers on places like Craigslist or eBay for really low prices.

-Sometimes, people are willing to part with them for lower than the listed price.
+Sometimes, people are willing to part with them for a lower than the listed price.
 Send them an offer.
 The worst that they can do is decline.

 Can I replace eating with juicing permanently?

-Of course you cannot replace eating with juicing permanently.
+Of course, you cannot replace eating with juicing permanently.
 Juicing is intended to supplement your diet and does not contain all of the nutrients you need to maintain optimal health levels.